 In FY2022-23, banks reported a total number of 6,659 cases of digital payment fraud.
 According to the IBM Security report of 2023, the average cost of a data breach in India reached INR 17.9 crores.
 This represents a 28% increase since 2020!
-Thus, businesses must prioritise payment security to protect their funds and ensure customer loyalty.
+That’s why you must prioritise payment security to protect your funds and ensure customer loyalty.

 What is Payment Security?

-Payment security refers to the processes, techniques and protocols used to safeguard online and offline financial transactions of businesses and protect sensitive payment and personal information of clients from threats like payment fraud, unauthorised access, and breach of privacy.
+Payment security refers to the comprehensive set of processes, techniques, and protocols you use to safeguard online and offline financial transactions, protecting sensitive payment and personal information from threats like fraud, unauthorised access, and privacy breaches.

-There are multiple layers of protection and businesses can choose to apply these layers depending on their requirements.
+Think of payment security as multiple layers of protection working together—like having several locks on your front door.
+You can choose to apply these layers depending on your business requirements and risk tolerance.
 Some of the most commonly used payment security layers are:

 • Encryption